-With this 2-channel device, you get a clear picture of the road ahead of you and behind you, although you have the option to choose the front-facing camera only.
+With this 2-channel front and rear dashcam, you get a good and clear picture of the road ahead of you and behind you, although you have the option to choose the front-facing camera only.

-To make it easier for you to use, the Vava cam has built-in Wi-Fi and supports the Vava Dash App, which helps you easily configure everything.
+For easier use, the Vava cam has built-in Wi-Fi and supports the Vava Dash App, which helps you easily configure everything in the system.
 Playback or download the HD video to any social media platform via your phone.

-Of course, this also comes with the seamless loop recording design and the G-sensor protection.
+Of course, this also offers G-sensor protection.
 The smart design makes this dual dash cam easy to hide and not tip-off potential culprits.

-The unique shape and design of this camera are for the swivel angle.
-You can manually swivel the camera a full 360-degrees to capture anything happening in and outside of the car.
+The unique shape and design of this pro camera are for the swivel angle.
+You can manually swivel the camera a full 360-degrees to capture anything in and outside of the car.

 - 24-hour parking mode.

-- 360-degree swivel angle to capture everything happening from all angles.
+- 360-degree swivel angle to capture everything at all angles.

 - Does not connect to any tablets.

-- Real-time video viewed on the smartphone is of lower image quality.
+- Real-time video viewed on a smartphone has lower quality.

 - Connectivity issues

 - Lose internet when it is connected to your phone